WandZhong/oracles/cmd/swc-distributor/README.md

 # swc-distributor

-SWT distributor uses a provided credentials to the account holding enough SWT to distribute them according to the distribution list specified as an argument to the command.
+SWC distributor uses a provided credentials to the account holding enough SWT to distribute them according to the distribution list specified as an argument to the command.
 The distribution list file is a CSV file with same structure as `example.csv`.

 ## Usage